When you click on a retailer link on our site, we may earn affiliate commission to help fund our not-for-profit mission. Find out more.

 Heading to university is an expensive time.
-There are furnishings, textbooks – and the occasional beverage – that require heavy investment, and the last thing you want to do is miss out because you blew all your money on a laptop.
+There are furnishings, textbooks – and the occasional beverage – that require heavy investment.
+And don’t forget your top study buddy when doing your pre-uni shopping: a good laptop will take you far.

-You can get yourself a decent laptop for as little as £200, but check our tips below to find out how much you should expect to spend and how you can minimise your outgoings as much as possible.
-Our guide on the best laptops for students gives you some in-depth advice, but read on for five quick tips.
+You can get yourself a decent laptop for as little as £200, but check our five top tips below to find out how much you should expect to spend and how you can minimise your outgoings.

 1) Work out how much to spend

-If you really only want a laptop for typing up notes and perhaps checking a few emails, you can spend as little as £200.
-But if you know your course will require a lot of online research, such as opening lots of PDF journals and academic websites, it’s better to stretch for something a little better.
+If you just need a laptop for typing up notes and perhaps checking a few emails, you can spend as little as £200.
+But if you know your course will require a lot of online research, such as opening lots of PDF journals and academic websites, it’s better to stretch your budget for something a little more powerful.

-Less than £200 – Intel Celeron or Atom processors, 2GB of Ram and 32GB of storage.
-Won’t be particularly fast, but fine for taking notes and browsing the internet.
-Example: The Asus E406 can be found for around £200 and should handle the basics.
+Less than £200 Intel Celeron or Atom processors, 2GB of Ram and 32GB of storage.
+These laptops won’t be particularly fast, but should be fine for taking notes and browsing the internet.

-Less than £400 – Intel Pentium, Core i3, AMD Ryzen 3 and 4GB Ram.
-Fast enough for web browsing, multitasking and research work.
-Aim for a Full HD screen and an SSD if you can.
-Example: The Acer Swift 1 SF114-32 hovers at around £399 most of the time and includes an Intel Pentium and 4GB of Ram.
+Less than £400 Intel Pentium, Core i3, AMD Ryzen 3 and 4GB Ram; fast enough for web browsing, multitasking and research work.
+Aim for a Full HD screen and a solid-state drive (SSD) for storage, if you can.

-Less than £600 – Intel Core i5, i7, AMD Ryzen 5, 7 and 8GB of Ram.
-Should be ideal for photo editing and some light video work.
+Less than £600 Intel Core i5, i7, AMD Ryzen 5, 7 and 8GB of Ram.
+Laptops with these specs should be ideal for photo editing and some light video work.
 Look for a thin and light design, a Full HD screen and an SSD to get the most for your money.
-Example: The Lenovo Yoga Chromebook C630 combines big-laptop presence with a 360-degree hinge for £600.

-Less than £800 – As above, but in increasingly high-end designs.
+Less than £800 As above, but in increasingly high-end designs.
 Look for great battery life on premium ultrabooks and gaming performance on bigger devices.
-Example: The Dell Inspiron 13 5000 is a compact Ultrabook with all the specifications you’ll need to get work done.

-More than £800 – Some stunning designs, great screens and good speakers.
+More than £800 Some stunning designs, great screens and good speakers.
 High-end laptops will suit more intensive tasks, such as video editing or playing games.
-Example: Blow the budget out of the water with a MacBook Pro for around £1,100.

 2) Check the big laptop brands for student discounts

-Apple might have the best-known student discounts, but several other big computing brands offer some modest discounts to students with an .ac.uk email address, in partnership with companies like Student Beans and Unidays.
+Apple might have the best-known student discounts, but several other big computing brands offer some modest discounts to students with an .ac.uk email address, in partnership with companies such as Student Beans and Unidays.

-- Samsung: up to 15% off laptops and tablets (Unidays)
+- Dell up to 15% off Dell and Alienware laptops

 3) Save money in the sales